 If I may, I would like to protest this idea (although my mind still holds tight to it’s fear of exposing my own underbelly with a vice-like grip).
 I have found 2 important truths about vulnerability:

-- Becoming vulnerable in the midst of a disagreement consistently results in the other backing off or shrinking.
+- Becoming vulnerable in the midst of a disagreement consistently results in the other backing off.

 - People have a high level of respect for vulnerability, even people we may have considered to be adversaries.

 When we summon up the courage to be vulnerable in the moment (oftentimes when we least want to become vulnerable), we win.
 How?
 By gaining respect and power, the exact thing we thought we might be giving away.